csvance/armchair-expert/README.md

-# Warning
-This branch is a complete refactoring of armchair-expert and is in no way complete or stable!

 ## About
 Armchair Expert is a chatbot inspired by old Markov chain IRC bots like PyBorg.
 It regurgitates what it learns from you in unintentionally hilarious ways.